scheb/2fa/doc/api.md

 ## Prerequisites

-To make two-factor authentication work in an API, your **API has to be stateful**.
+To make two-factor authentication work in an API, your **API has to be stateful** (`stateless: false` in the firewall configuration or not configured at all, as it's stateful per default).
 That means the API is starting a session which is passed by the client on every call.
 The session is necessary for two-factor authentication to store the state of the login - if the user has already completed two-factor authentication or not.

 If you use a custom authenticator (you may have followed Symfony's guide [Custom Authentication System with Guard (API Token Example)](https://symfony.com/doc/current/security/guard_authentication.html)),